CAMPAIGN REMINDS DRIVERS TO WATCH THEIR SPEED IN

-WINNIPEG – The 2019 SAFE Roads campaign was officially launched today at a Winnipeg road construction site.
-The annual campaign serves as a reminder to motorists to reduce their speed and drive with extra caution as the summer construction season brings more workers to Manitoba roadways.
+WINNIPEG – The 2022 SAFE Roads campaign officially launched today during Canada Road Safety Week (May 17-23) reminding motorists to reduce their speed and drive with extra caution as the summer construction season brings more workers to Manitoba roadways or suffer the consequences.

-Jamie Hall, Chief Operating Officer of SAFE Work Manitoba, said the annual SAFE Roads campaign plays a critical role in the overall effort to reduce the number of workplace injuries and illnesses in Manitoba.
+Richard Deacon, CEO and President, Workers Compensation Board of Manitoba, said the annual SAFE Roads campaign is vital to reduce occurrence of workplace injuries and illnesses in Manitoba.

 About SAFE Roads